 The criteria to get on this list are strictly price/performance.
 We acknowledge that there are other factors that come into play, such as platform price or CPU overclockability, but we're not going to complicate things by factoring in motherboard costs.
 We may add honorable mentions for outstanding products in the future, though.
 For now, our recommendations are based on stock clock speeds and performance at that price.
-Remember to check out our new performance per dollar comparison page, where you can overlay the benchmark data we’ve generated with pricing, giving you a better idea where your ideal choice falls on the value curve.
+Remember to check out our new performance per pound comparison page, where you can overlay the benchmark data we’ve generated with pricing, giving you a better idea where your ideal choice falls on the value curve.

 Cost and availability change on a daily basis.
 We can’t offer up-to-the-minute accurate pricing information in the text, but we can list some good chips that you probably won’t regret buying at the price ranges we suggest (and our PriceGrabber-based engine will help track down some of the best prices for you).

 The list is based on some of the best US prices from online retailers.
 In other countries or at retail stores, your mileage will most certainly vary.
 Of course, these are retail CPU prices.
 We do not list used or OEM CPUs available at retail.